Microplastics: Shipping

+Exposure pathways

 Air

 Airborne microplastics have been detected in the atmosphere, as well as indoors and outdoors.
-In 2019 a study found microplastic to be atmospherically transported to remote areas on the wind.
+Microplastic can be atmospherically transported to remote areas by the wind.
 A 2017 study found indoor airborne microfiber concentrations between 1.0 and 60.0 microfibers per cubic meter (33% of which were found to be microplastics).
 Another study looked at microplastic in the street dust of Tehran and found 2,649 particles of microplastic within 10 samples of street dust, with ranging samples concentrations from 83 particle – 605 particles (±10) per 30.0 g of street dust.
 Microplastics and microfibers were also found in snow samples, and high up in "clean" air in high mountains at vast distances from their source.
-However, much like freshwater ecosystems and soil, more studies are needed to understand the full impact and significance of airborne microplastics.
+Much like freshwater ecosystems and soil, more studies are needed to understand the full impact and significance of airborne microplastics.